 How To Design Your Movie Poster is a guest post by film graphic designer, Ela Gancarz

-Having a good movie art is very important if you want to sell your film.
+Taking time to design your movie poster is a good first step in your overall branding strategy.
 Visual design which represents your product should compel and excite the potential viewers to influence their buying decisions and to create a good perception of the film.

-The starting point of your overall brand strategy is your movie poster design.
-But before designing any graphic elements you should decide on the message you want to communicate.
+Before designing any graphic elements you should decide on the message you want to communicate.

 Part 1 – STYLE

 For example, if you work on an action or horror movie poster, you should create an intense or dark atmosphere – if it’s a comedy, it would be better to choose a funny and light style.

 Part 2 – TEXT